William A. Darity Jr.: Academic career

 In 1980, Darity became a staff economist in the research department of the National Urban League.
 He began a long period as a professor at the University of North Carolina at Chapel Hill in 1983.
 He was then a visiting scholar at the Federal Reserve's Board of Governors in 1984.

 Darity has served as a director or on the board of a number of organizations.
 From 1989 to 1990 was a fellow at the National Humanities Center.
 He became a member of the American Economic Association's executive committee from 1993 to 1996, and in 1997 he was President of the Southern Economic Association.
 He is also a former president of the National Economic Association.

 He has served as a professor at Grinnell College, the University of Maryland at College Park, the University of Texas at Austin, Simmons College in Boston, and Claremont McKenna College.
 From 2003 to 2005 he was a William and Camille Cosby Endowed Professor at Spelman College.
 He has also either taught or served as a fellow at London School of Economics and Political Science, the University of Tulsa and the Centro de Excelencia Empresarial (Monterey, Mexico).

 Darity was awarded the 2012 Westerfield Award from the National Economic Association, their highest honor.
 Previous recipients include Nobel Laureate Sir W. Arthur Lewis, Phyllis Ann Wallace and Marcus Alexis.
 He was also honored as the Lewis-Oaxaca Distinguished Lecturer at the 2016 American Economic Association's Summer Mentoring Pipeline Conference.
+Other accolades include the 2021 Theodore W. Schultz Memorial Award and Lecture from the Agricultural and Applied Economics Association, the 2021 Defender of Justice Award for Research and Advocacy from the North Carolina Justice Center, and the 2022 Raymond Gavins Distinguished Faculty Award from the Samuel DuBois Cook Society at Duke University.
+He has received honorary degrees from Bard College (2021) and The New School (2022).
+He was named a Fellow of the National Academy of Social Insurance in 2021 and the W.E.B.
+Du Bois Fellow of the American Academy of Political and Social Science in 2022.
+Darity was a Harvard Radcliffe Institute Fellow in the 2022–23 academic year.
+He was also a 2023 Distinguished Fellow of the Southern Economic Association and a 2024 Distinguished Fellow of the American Economic Association.
+In 2024 Darity received the William Spriggs Memorial Award from the Association for Public Policy Analysis and Management.